 More Use of Cloud Technology Optimizes Production

 According to Forbes, an optimization in production is available due to the ease and availability of cloud networking.
-This technology has been around for several years, but it will be more trendy in 2020.
-Optimizing production allows for more control over which products are made at which time, basing decisions off of real data.
+This technology has been around for several years, but it will be more trendy in 2021.
+Optimizing production allows for more control over which products are made at which time, basing decisions on real data.

 Transformation in Product Design